-We differentiate ourselves in the market by offering high value adding ODM services from software and hardware design (including PCB designs), sourcing, production management, designs for castings, packaging and marketing materials.
+We differentiate ourselves in the market by offering high value adding ODM services ranging from software and hardware design (including PCB designs), sourcing, production management, to designs for castings, packaging and marketing materials.
 Some of our customers from the emerging markets lack access to latest mobile design and production technology.
-We help our clients by looking into the products offering from time to time, and advise them on the latest market trend so as to strengthen and compliment the product portfolio of our customers.
-To the best information and knowledge of our Directors, our customers treasure these advice which helps our Group to develop customer loyalty.
+We help our clients by looking into the products offering from time to time and advise them on the latest market trend so as to strengthen and compliment the product portfolio of our customers.
+To the best information and knowledge of our Directors, our customers treasure these advice which helps our Group to develop customers' loyalty.

-The key components of mobile handsets are mobile chipsets including based band processor ICs.
+The key components of mobile handsets are mobile chipsets, including baseband processor ICs.
 According to Frost & Sullivan, when the mobile chipset market enters a supply shortage, it would be difficult for mobile handset suppliers to procure the mobile chipsets they desire.
 The supply of mobile chipsets affects the timing of producing the mobile handsets and ultimately the launch of products by our customers in their target market.
-Stable supply of quality mobile chipsets would be one of the keys to success of our business.
-We maintain long term and close relationship with our suppliers which include the top one and top two mobile handset baseband processor suppliers worldwide in 2013 (according to Frost & Sullivan) which enables us to procure the components in a stable manner.
-To the best information and knowledge of our Directors, our long established stable relationship with the suppliers is one of the key factors that our customers select our Group as their ODM mobile handset supplier.
+Stable supply of quality mobile chipsets would be one of the keys to success in our business.
+We maintain long-term and close relationship with our suppliers, which include the top two mobile handset baseband processor suppliers worldwide in 2013 (according to Frost & Sullivan) which enables us to procure the components in a stable manner.
+To the best information and knowledge of our Directors, our long-term stable relationship with the suppliers is one of the key factors that our customers select our Group as their ODM mobile handset supplier.

-We strategically adopted an asset light model.
-We source specified raw materials and deliver to our EMS providers who are responsible for product processing and assembly.
-Benywave Technology has maintained long term relationship with one of the EMS providers who is the second largest mobile handset EMS providers in 2013 (in terms of market share based on shipment according to Frost & Sullivan) for more than five years, and we maintain such relationship after the Split.
+We strategically adopted an asset light business model.
+We source raw materials and deliver to our EMS providers who are responsible for product processing and assembly.
+According to Frost & Sullivan, Benywave Technology has maintained long-term relationship with one of the EMS provider who is the second largest mobile handset EMS provider in 2013 (in terms of market share based on shipment) for more than five years, and we have continued to maintain such relationship after the Split.
 We strategically choose EMS providers located in Guangdong province, a hub for components and parts for mobile handsets where the raw materials can be sent to our EMS providers within a short period of time, and a place near Hong Kong, an international entrepot to facilitate the overall logistic arrangements for exports.

 We implement stringent quality control procedures to ensure the quality of products.
 We assign onsite quality control managers and technical supervisors to supervise the quality check process.
 We are able to offer products in compliance with various safety and industrial standards, serving the needs of our customers who are located in a wide range of geographical locations.
-For details, please refer to the sub-sections headed "Business - Quality Control", "Business - Outsourcing" and "Business - Raw materials and suppliers" of this [REDACTED].
+For details, please refer to the subsections headed "Business - Quality Control", "Business - Outsourcing and Production Management" and "Business - Raw materials and suppliers" of this prospectus.

-We leverage our low cost structure to design and offer quality products at competitive prices, which we believe is a key contributor to our competitiveness in overseas markets in particular emerging markets.
+We leverage our low cost structure to design and offer quality products at competitive prices, which we believe is a key contributor to our competitiveness in overseas markets, particularly in the emerging markets.

-Strong R&D and adaptive design capability to technology development trend and customers' need
+$Strong\ R\&D\ and\ adaptive\ design\ capabilities\ to\ cater\ for\ technology\ development\ trends\ and\ customers'\ needs$